Anbons/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this read me is void of ecos and sh**
+this read me is void of ecos and s